|Registration Restriction Codes|

 7. Students Returning from a Leave of Absence: E-mails will be sent by the Registrar's Office to students returning from Leave of Absence status.
 Students can use ZAGWEB registration beginning the first day of registration.

 8. Students Returning from Study Abroad: By using the current PIN, students can register for the current term on ZAGWEB.
 Students do not need to be released for registration by their advisor.

-9. Students with Disabilities: For registration assistance, please contact Disability Resources, Education, & Access Management (DREAM).
+9. Students with Disabilities: For registration assistance, please contact Disability Access.
 Students requesting academic adjustments and accommodations should schedule an appointment with the DREAM Office prior to the end of the previous semester.
-DREAM is located in Foley.
+Disability Access is located in Foley.